small-tech/auto-encrypt/developer-documentation.md

 Main test tasks use an automatically-managed local Pebble server instance with settings optimised for performance.

+__Important:__ Make sure that your system is reachable from your hostname before running the tests.

 ```sh
 npm run test
 ```